EtchedPixels/FUZIX/Documentation/README.md

+# README

 This directory reflects all the documentation necessary for the successful development of Fuzix.

-TODO.md: Contains the list of all TO-DO documented by programmers..
+TODO.md: Contains the list of all TO-DO documented by programmers.

 FIXME.md: Contains the listing of everything that needs to be refactored or corrected.